Chickpea Spinach Salad (high protein & fibre in 7mins)

 If you have more time, and want to make this a warm spinach salad, try this salad with roasted chickpeas with olive oil, salt and paprika.

-This salad can be made vegan is you omit the feta cheese or replace with a vegan version, and if you use maple syrup or agave instead of honey.
+This salad can be made vegan is you omit the feta cheese or replace with a vegan version, and if you use maple syrup or agave instead of honey (or if you want more vegan specific salads, try these vegan protein salads!).
 Simple!

 More salad recipes